rihanas123/90Days-of-Cloud-DevOps/Day-01/Day-02/README.md

 Hardware includes physical components like CPU, RAM, disk, and network devices.

 ## Processes
-A process is a running instance of a program.When you execute a command or open an application, a process is created Each process has its owm Process Id (PID)
+A process is a running instance of a program.
+When you execute a command or open an application, a process is created Each process has its owm Process Id (PID)
 #Process States
  - Running – Process is using CPU